Updated June 2024

 (2) September.

-The Christmas and New Year holiday season (from about 22 December until after 7 January) are also problematic because many businesses and accommodation will be closed.
+The Christmas and New Year holiday season (from about 22 December until after 7 January) are problematic because many businesses and accommodation will be closed.

 You can see climate information for Pamplona, Léon and Santiago de Compostela here: